impactoss/impactoss-user-manual/usecases.md

 #### 5. User type: Administrator

-To learn about the capabilities & responsibilities of the Administrator go to
+To learn about the capabilities & responsibilities of the Administrator go to:

 * [**Administrator overview**](/admins/admin.md)